 2. Each Site Coordinator will provide each DACAC-ND Council member with one table.

-5. Non-educational material such as: pens, pencils, key rings, rulers, book covers, posters and bumper stickers, pennants etc. are prohibited.
+6. Non-educational material such as: lanyards, water bottles, key rings, rulers, book covers, posters and bumper stickers, pennants etc. are prohibited.

 1. a.)
-Pens and pencils may be used for students to complete contact cards only
+Pens and pencils may be used at tables

-12. The site coordinator and the DACAC-ND Council Executive Committee will enforce the above Code of Ethics.
+14. The site coordinator and the DACAC-ND Council Executive Committee will enforce the above Code of Ethics.
 Concerns about an institution’s conduct should be brought to the site coordinator during the college fair.
 It is the duty of the site coordinator to correct any violations of conduct.

 The above Code of Ethics has been established in the interest of uniformity and professional conduct.